 updated 4 July 2022

 We have a private MAILING LIST which will get you all new items we acquire e-mailed

 to you 24 hours in ADVANCE

 NOTE: All single items are listed by their SERIAL NUMBER.
-If serial # is not noted in the description, it indicates that we have several examples of this model that at the very least match the description given.
+If serial # is not noted in the description, this indicates we have several examples that at the very least match the description given.

 Only the items marked C&R after the price are Curio & Relic eligible

 A current FFL MUST BE on-file with us ALREADY before we will accept any order for a post-1898 firearm!

 Federal Firearms Licenses cannot be "sent to us later".
 It is a very good idea to send us a signed copy of your (or your local transfer dealer's) FFL in advance for our files to avoid missing out on the item you may want.
 This is SOP in the industry.
 We accept (and actually prefer) a scanned & emailed copy of your (or your dealer's) Federal Firearms License.We absolutely WILL NOT "HOLD" any firearm without a FFL being on-file and payment MUST be made immediately via credit-card.